uva-math/uva-math-code/info/documentation/documentation.md

 - Any simple change in content should require editing in only one place.
 More complicated edits (such as adding a new seminar) might need changes in up to three places.
 Typical editing scenarios are documented on these pages.
 - The content is text file based, with no databases or complicated CMSs
-- The simply structured content is then built (using [Travis CI](https://travis-ci.org/)) into a static HTML website (plus a little client-side javascript for google calendar interaction, math rendering, and responsive design)
+- The simply structured content is then built (using Github Actions) into a static HTML website (plus a little client-side javascript for google calendar interaction, math rendering, and responsive design)

 ---